Tobai24/Brain_tumor_classifier/deployment/fastapi/README.md

 ### **Use the FastAPI App for Predictions:**

-To use the Flask app for predictions, you need to run `test.py`.
+To use the FastAPI app for predictions, you need to run `test.py`.

 ```python
 python test.py